vladbizin/modern_cpp_course/README.md

 Task 3 is a Shared pointer implementation class with move semantics.

 Task 4 is Forward and Reverse iterators and MyList implementation based on them.

+Task 5 is a Priority Queue template implementations for various underlying containers.